davidliuk/blog/src/apply/test/TOEFL/SPEAKING/独立题/README.md

 ### 动物保护

-animals have the right to be treated and respected as human beings, because all animals can suffer in the same way and same degree as the humans do.
+animals have the right to be treated and respected as human beings

+all animals can suffer in the same way and same degree as the humans do.

 They feel pain, pleasure, fear, frustration, loneliness, and motherly love.
 They should be granted the same rights as human beings.

-What' s more, if a species goes extinct, it' s lost forever.
+If a species goes extinct, it's lost forever.

 Last summer vacation, I went to a wild zoo in Sichuan.
 I saw a lot of lovely pandas there.
 Panda is a kind of endangered species, and the government did a lot of things to protect it, such as building protected lands, planting more trees, improving breeding techniques and so on.
 In this way, it could provide a favorable environment for pandas to live in.

 ## 语料频率